Shippable/docs/sources/ci/why-continuous-integration.md

 *  commit webhook
 *  webhook for a pull request opened for an enabled repository
-*  webhook for a git tag push event (GitHub only, turned off by default)
+*  webhook for a git tag push event (Turned off by default)
-*  webhook for a release event (GitHub only, turned off by default)
+*  webhook for a release event (Turned off by default)
+*  a new version of an `IN` job or resource is detected (only if you've made your CI job [part of an Assembly Line workflow](/ci/trigger-pipeline-jobs/))

-You can also initiate manual builds through the UI, by clicking on the Build button for any project or branch, irrespective of a webhook event.
+You can also initiate manual builds through the UI, by clicking on the **Build** button for any project or branch, irrespective of a webhook event.

 To learn how to switch some of these triggers off, read about the configuration in [Triggering your CI](trigger-job/).